Unidata/awips2/docs/cave/d2d-gridded-models.md

 # Volume Browser

-The Volume Browser provides access to numerical models, other gridded data, sounding data, and selected point data sources, such as RAOB, METAR, and Profiler.
+The Volume Browser provides access to numerical models, sounding data, and selected point data sources, such as RAOB, METAR, and Profiler.
 Through the Browser interface, you can choose the data source(s), field(s), plane(s), and point(s), and generate a customized list of model graphics or images for display.

 The Volume Browser can be accessed from either the **Tools** (alphabetically organized) or **Models** (first option) menus.